 National Eye Health Week runs from Monday 16th Sept 16th to Sunday 22nd Sept.

 I have written in the past about the importance of looking after your eyes.
-Working one computers I have always made sure that I get my own eyes checked regularly and I have always made sure that my children get checked regularly too.
-You may have noticed from family photographs that Curly has to wear glasses, this was picked up on an eye test when he was just 5 years old.
-Last year was the first year that the opticians have begun to notice a slight improvement in his eyes, just imagine how bad things could have got if we hadn’t got him checked out in the first place.
+Working on computers, I have always made sure that I get my own eyes checked regularly, and I have always made sure that my children get checked regularly.
+You may have noticed from family photographs that Curly has to wear glasses.
+This was picked up on an eye test when he was just 5 years old.
+Last year was the first year that the opticians noticed a slight improvement in his eyes.
+Just imagine how bad things could have got if we hadn’t got him checked out in the first place.

 What Little Bean saw . . .

 Little Bean took these photographs in the morning on the way to school.

 I love that she even managed to do her own ‘selfie’ – not bad!!

 Beanie Boy took these photographs as we were on our way to collect Little Bean from school.

 He took these photograph around the home one evening.

 It’s so important that we take care of our eyes otherwise we wouldn’t get to see all there is to see in this world and we wouldn’t get the opportunity to see the world through another’s eyes like I have shown you today.